tonghuikang/codecomp/README.md

 For every competition, I will create a new branch out of `master` and edit my code in `template` folder.
 At the end of the competition, I will push my code to GitHub.

+## Usage

+This is my code reference that I am currently using, and it is designed for my own use.
+If it helps you, that is great!

+The most standard reference for Python Code Templates would be [PyRrival](https://github.com/cheran-senthil/PyRival).
+Many of my templates are copied or adapted from there.
+I also copy code from LeetCode solutions, as I can find neatly written solutions in the top-voted content.